 Ask about discounts

-Don’t be shy about asking about discounts!
-Children often pay less for tours, admission fees, theater tickets and public transportation, sometimes as much as half off the regular rate; ditto for students, seniors and military personnel.
+Don’t be shy about asking about discounts.
+Tickets for museums, tours and public transportation often cost less for children, sometimes as much as half off the regular rate; ditto for students, seniors and military personnel.
 If you’re traveling to Denver, consider purchasing a CityPASS, a prepaid ticket package that offers significant discounts for some of the city’s top attractions.
-Museums around the state often offer a monthly free day too.

-Buy an American the Beautiful Pass
+Buy an America the Beautiful Pass

 The best places to go to find your own piece of Colorado

 Colorado is one of the most expensive ski destinations in the country, with single-day tickets pushing $225 at some resorts.
-If you’ll only be hitting the slopes for a day or two, you can save a few bucks by buying your tickets online.
-Going midweek or late in the season also often means lower lift-ticket prices.
-And if push comes to shove, many resorts offer half-day tickets.
+If you’re hitting the slopes for only a day or two, you can save a few bucks by buying your tickets online.

-If you’ll be skiing or riding for three days or more, it may well be cheaper to buy a multiday “pack” (usually good for three to five days) or even a full season pass.
+If you’ll be skiing or riding for three days or more, it might be cheaper to buy a multiday “pack” (usually good for three to five days) or even a full season pass.
 It may sound excessive, but buying day passes adds up fast.
-Check out the various Epic and Ikon options, most of which can be used at multiple resorts; just be sure to read the fine print for restrictions and blackout days.
-For the best rates, buy before Labor Day.

 Top ski resorts in Colorado for beginners to powder hounds